 Wings Over Water (March)

 The Wings Over Water Birding Festival in nearby Blaine celebrates the incredible variety of migratory birds, which flock to Drayton Harbor and Semiahmoo Bay each winter and spring.
-Visit the festival for a day-long birding expo with free activities for the whole family, including wildlife demonstrations, bird viewing stations, exhibits, displays, craft vendors, and more.
+Visit the festival for wildlife demonstrations, bird viewing stations, exhibits, and more.

 This well-known event centers around a multi-sport relay race from the slopes of Mount Baker to the waters of Bellingham Bay.
 Legs include everything from cross-country skiing and mountain biking to running and sea kayaking.
 The finish line in Fairhaven is celebrated with a parade, block party, and beer garden.